Florida Georgia Line's Tyler Hubbard and Wife Hayley Welcome Baby No. 3 - E! Online

 Tyler Hubbard and his family are counting even more "blessings."

-The Florida Georgia Line member and his wife Hayley Hubbard welcomed a baby boy, Atlas Roy Hubbard, into the world on Thursday, Sept.
+E!
+News confirms the Florida Georgia Line member and his wife Hayley Hubbard welcomed a baby boy, Atlas Roy Hubbard, into the world on Thursday, Sept.
 24. The couple's third child joins Olivia "Liv" Rose, 2, and Luca, 1.

 "Atlas stands for strength.
 For us, this name also represents our family's passion for travel and experiencing different cultures," the couple told People.